Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 Command: `uv run python -m experiments.ablate_pson_noise --trials 30 --steps 80 --noise-cost-samples 32 --bootstrap-samples 10000`

 Protocol: each family uses 30 generated seeds and 80 attempted relaxation steps.
 The three noise modes receive the same problem instance and raw Gaussian draws.
 Rejected proposals restore the previous state, and the remaining schedule continues.
-For each mode and seed, the noise builder first returns a requested-magnitude vector \(q\).
-The experiment applies the same largest uniform box-feasible scale used by the coordinator at the initial state, giving the realized displacement \(\delta=sq\).
-The primary cost is the mean exact synthetic full-Hessian value \(\delta^\top H\delta\) over 32 draws.
+For each mode and seed, the noise builder first returns a requested-magnitude vector $q$.
+The experiment applies the same largest uniform box-feasible scale used by the coordinator at the initial state, giving the realized displacement $\delta=sq$.
+The primary cost is the mean exact synthetic full-Hessian value $\delta^\top H\delta$ over 32 draws.
 The raw CSV separately retains requested-vector costs, realized costs, box-scale statistics, and the diagonal curvature proxies.
 The effect is the paired percentage reduction in realized precision-orthogonal full-Hessian cost relative to each baseline.
 Intervals are percentile 95% confidence intervals from 10,000 paired hierarchical bootstrap resamples over problem seeds and draw indices.

 | Scenario | Structure | Size | Reduction vs isotropic | Reduction vs orthogonal |
 |---|---|---:|---:|---:|